vaishnavi31/Product-purchase-detection/README.md

 ROC AUC: An ideal score A ROC AUC score of 1.00 indicates the best possible ability to differentiate between the two classes, showcasing the model's excellent discriminatory power.

+*Hyperparameter Tuning*
+A critical step in maximizing the effectiveness of machine learning models is hyperparameter tuning.
+It entails methodically determining which set of hyperparameters will maximize a model's performance.
+We'll talk about the hyperparameter tuning procedure in this section, with an emphasis on using AWS SageMaker's hyperparameter tuning feature.

+Hyperparameter Adjustment Method
+The hyperparameter tuning feature of AWS SageMaker has been used to adjust the model's hyperparameters.
+The process of looking up hyperparameter combinations and finding the set that optimizes the model's performance is made automated by this functionality.

+Examined Hyperparameters
+The exact model architecture being used determines which hyperparameters are taken into account for tuning.
+For example, one could investigate parameters such as n_estimators, max_depth, and min_samples_split in a RandomForestClassifier.

+Hyperparameter Tuning Outcomes
+The process of hyperparameter tuning was carried out, and the target metric—such as accuracy or F1-score—was used to determine the ideal hyperparameters.
+To evaluate the effect on model performance, it is imperative to examine the outcomes of the hyperparameter tuning.

+In summary
+The process of hyperparameter tuning is iterative, and the model's predictive power can be greatly increased by utilizing the results of AWS SageMaker's hyperparameter tuning feature.
+Evaluate the model's performance on a regular basis and adjust the hyperparameters if the requirements or data distribution change.